The Maven Meter: Venetian Macao Casino & Hotel

 Located on Level 5, Qube hours are from 9:30 am to 9:30 pm daily.

-Gondola Rides – 51 serenading gondoliers will take you for a ride through the Grand Canal Shoppes or around the hotel on the outdoor lagoon.
+Gondola Rides – What is Venice without a gondola ride?
+51 serenading gondoliers will take you for a ride through the Grand Canal Shoppes or around the hotel on the outdoor lagoon.

 VENETIAN MACAO SHOPPING